Angela Benedetto, Ph.D.

 Advocating to Other Parents

-1) Chances are your school has no immersive EQ learning for the entire student body.
-Next possible action: Check the district and school websites to learn what what formal parent groups or parent-teacher associations (PTAs) exist, then attend meetings and advocate for such learning in the school curriculum and culture.
+There is strength in numbers, as you know.
+Check the district and school websites to learn what formal parent groups or parent-teacher associations (PTAs) exist, then attend meetings and advocate for such learning in the school curriculum and culture.

 Also, invite people to your home for a group meeting or create lunch or coffee meetings that allow for discussion and for creating allied actions.
 Start by watching some videos together.

-3) Set up a Facebook page and Twitter account that parents can use to communicate with each other and to share with folks they are seeking to bring into the cause.
+Once a few parents decide to advocate together, set up a Facebook page and Twitter account for school and local parents to communicate with each other and to share with folks they are seeking to bring into the cause.
+If such local groups already exist, join them and advocate for SEL there.

 Advocating to Teachers

-The core case to present to teachers is the potential for much better-behaved and faster-learning students, with discipline problems minimized, and a much healthier school culture that ultimately diminishes their workload.
+The core case to present to teachers is the potential for much better-behaved and faster-learning students, with discipline problems minimized and test scores climbing, along with a much healthier school culture that ultimately diminishes their workload.

-Present evidence to them from other teachers who work in social-emotional learning schools (gathered from this site or others) about how teachers attitudes and moods improved dramatically (as did their emotional intelligence-trained students) in those schools.
-Note to them that academic results also improved, also often dramatically.
+Show evidence to them from teachers who work in SEL schools (gathered from this site or others) about how teachers’ attitudes and moods improved dramatically (as did their emotional intelligence-trained students) in SEL schools.

 Advocating to Administrators and School Boards

-1) Check you school district’s website for their board of education schedule, and attend a meeting, ideally with as many allies as possible.
+Check you school district’s website for their board of education schedule, and attend a meeting, ideally with as many allies as possible.
 Most districts have a time slotted for community members to make comments or ask questions.
-Be sure to sign in so your name is on the agenda.

-2) Ideally in groups, and alone if necessary, seek out meetings with principals, individual board members and district officials and ask them to create a plan for rapid implementation of social-emotional development fully into the curriculum.
+Also, ideally in groups, and alone if necessary, seek meetings with principals, individual board members and district officials and ask them to create a plan for rapid implementation of social-emotional development fully into the curriculum.

 By focusing on an action step they can take rather than a critique that makes them wrong, you are more likely to encounter open-mindedness than defensive positions.
-Many school officials know about this learning in general terms but do not know about the array of programs and practices available or their effectiveness.
+Many school officials know about this learning in general terms but don’t know about the array of programs and practices available or their effectiveness – or how to implement them.

 So be prepared with a list of videos that the “not knowers” can watch and the websites they can visit.
 (See our Guide for Administrators for thoughts to share with yours.)